 Following up on our older post, here is more information about the upcoming exhibition of Luciano Calderon at the Ruttkowski68 gallery in Cologne, Germany, done in collaboration with Public Delivery.
 The opening takes place on the 7th of October at 8 pm.

 About the exhibition

 Coming from the ghetto of Villa 31 in Buenos Aires, Luciano Calderon (b.
 1985) is showing new works on canvases.
 The exhibition is on display from the 7th until the 30th of October.

-Calderon utilizes primitive figures and outspoken graphics in his art works.
+Calderon utilizes primitive figures and outspoken graphics in his artworks.
 Having both a foreigner’s and a native’s perspective, he is heavily influenced by the extreme contrasts of growing up in both the clean and calm Swiss capital, Bern, and the grimy but lively ghetto of El Alto, Bolivia.
-Calderon optained a degree in graphic design in 2007 and continued to travel between Europe and South America; living, working in and drawing inspiration from both worlds.
+Calderon obtained a degree in graphic design in 2007 and continued to travel between Europe and South America; living, working in and drawing inspiration from both worlds.

 Calderon lives and works in Villa 31, the most well-known informal estate located in Downtown, Buenos Aires.
 After several fruitless attempts to transplant the inhabitants to the outskirts of the city, it’s now in the process of being transformed from a slum to a “regular” district.